Isotonic Exercises for Strength

 Lunges will strengthen your glutes and thighs.

-They're simple to perform, but you can challenge yourself further by holding light weights in each hand as you step forward or backward.
+They're simple to perform, but you can challenge yourself further by holding hand weights in each hand as you step forward or backward.
 Add hammer curls or overhead presses with the weights as you drop into the lunge for even more increased difficulty.